vEnhance/web.evanchen.cc/input/cranks.md

 ---
-title: Famous open problems
-header: For claimed solutions to famous problems
+title: For claimed solutions to famous problems
 description: People claiming to solve an open problem
 ---